Defining Character and Ship Statistics

 - Speed: 100

-- Targeting: 8 (day time)
+- Targeting: 8 (daytime)

 Using Dice for Attributes

 To create a more dynamic play instead of using set numbers for attacks and challenges you can use dice.
 The rules on the left are an example of replacing set attributes such as damage to dice.
-Ideally you want to use a dice were its expected value is near the base value.
+Ideally, you want to use a dice where its expected value is near the base value.
 For example, if a character’s attack had a value of 6 then the expected value of 1D6 is 3.5 +2 = 5.5 which is near 6.
 This makes sure other attributes such as hit points and shields are not misaligned.

 Setting Up the Play Area

-After you have normalized the statistics for the world the players have chosen next is setting up the he play area.
+After you have normalized the statistics for the world the players have chosen next is setting up the play area.
 The game has two environments tiles, land (FIG. 2 and FIG. 6) and sea/space (FIG. 3 and FIG. 7).
-Some environment tiles are double-sided (FIG 11 and FIG. 12) indicating a seen landmark like a river, planet or city.
-These tiles have two-sided representing which type of world the play chooses, a more fantasy-based world or science fiction world.
+Some environment tiles are double-sided (FIG 11 and FIG. 12) indicating a seen landmarks like a river, planet, or city.
+These tiles have two-sided representing which type of world the play chooses, a more fantasy-based world or a science fiction world.
 After the chosen environment tiles are shuffled, the players place tiles face down and visible tiles with the appropriate side up in a grid fashion or to a specific shape (like a maze) (See FIG. 10 and FIG. 11)

 Some tiles are permanent, such as hazards and traps, meaning, even if revealed, the effect of the tile will impact the players.

-Other tiles, like treasures are only activated the first time they are revealed.
+Other tiles, like treasures, are only activated the first time they are revealed.
 Below show all possible land and space cards turned over.